 Course of Buckingham Canal

-in the heart of Chennai.
-The segment north of the Cooum is called the North Buckingham Canal, and the section south of the Cooum is known as the South Buckingham Canal.
-257 km of the total length of the canal is in Andhra Pradesh, and 163 km is in Tamil Nadu.
-About 31 km is within the city boundaries of Chennai.
+The Cooum River connects the Buckingham Canal to the Bay of Bengal in the centre of Chennai.
+The portion north of the Cooum is known as the North Buckingham Canal, and the portion south of the Cooum as the South Buckingham Canal.
+About 257 km of the canal is in Andhra Pradesh, and 163 km in Tamil Nadu and approximately 31 km is within the city limits of Chennai.

-The canal all along the coastline was packed with tsunami water, which poured out at a few places and retreated back to the sea within 10 to 15 min.
+During the 2004 Indian Ocean tsunami, the Buckingham Canal acted as a safeguard zone and regulated the tsunami waves on the coastal area over almost 310 km from Pedda Ganjam to Chennai.
+The canal all along the coastline was packed with tsunami water, which poured out at a few places and retreated back to the sea within 10 to 15 minutes.
 This helped a long way in saving the lives of a number of fishermen, particularly in coastal Andhra Pradesh and fractions of the Chennai city and also helped in clearing the aquaculture remains.
-The natural growth of vegetation on both the sides of the canal also helped in listening the impact of the tsunami.
+The natural growth of vegetation on both the sides of the canal also helped in lessening the impact of the tsunami.

 In the year 2015, Chennai was affected by devastating floods, during this time Buckingham Canal drained water from south Chennai.
 But a 2014 CAG report has revealed that if the government had done effective planning of flood control projects, the flood water would have been drained at 3,500 cubic feet per second from the southern neighbourhoods in Chennai.